Skip to main content

 Sign In via SAML

 The way people sign in to Files.com with their OneLogin account.
-One thing to watch: set the certificate fingerprint to SHA-256 — OneLogin defaults to the older SHA-1, and Files.com uses SHA-256.
+One thing to watch: set the certificate fingerprint to SHA-256.
+OneLogin defaults to the older SHA-1, and Files.com uses SHA-256, so changing it once up front saves you a failed first sign-in.

 Automatic Account Sync (SCIM)

-Turn this on for automatic create, update, remove, and group sync — including cutting off leavers on their own.
+Turn this on for automatic create, update, remove, and group sync, including cutting off departing employees on their own.
+This is the setting that keeps your account list correct without anyone maintaining it by hand.

 Auto-Create on First Login (JIT)

-Nothing extra to set up — this is what happens when account sync (SCIM) is off.
+Nothing extra to set up.
+This is what happens when account sync (SCIM) is off.
 Accounts are created the first time someone signs in.
-Good for getting started fast; because it can't remove people, use SCIM when you need leavers cut off automatically.
+Good for getting started fast.
+Because it can't remove people, use SCIM when you need departing people cut off automatically.

 Sign In With OneLogin

-Someone clicks Sign in with OneLogin on the Files.com login page, logs in, and they are in — the same account they use across your apps.
+Someone clicks Sign in with OneLogin on the Files.com login page and logs in.
+They are in, with the same account they use across your apps.

 Add Someone to a Group, Their Account Appears

 Add a person to a OneLogin group.
-Files.com creates their account, gives them that group's folders, and sets their admin level — no manual setup.
+Files.com creates their account, gives them that group's folders, and sets their admin level.
+There is no manual setup, so the person is ready to work the moment they join the group.

 Turn off a departing employee in OneLogin and the next sync turns off their Files.com account everywhere.
 This only affects the account that was synced from OneLogin in the first place.